 The Home and Community Care (Erie St. Clair Local Health Integration Network – ESC LHIN) completes the Residential Hospice referral process and determines eligibility.
 Admissions are based on collaboration and planning between Home and Community Care and the Chatham-Kent Hospice, for determining suitability based on individual care needs.

-If your patient is in hospital at either campus of CKHA, ensure a referral is made to the Palliative/Supportive Care Team, who can work with you to identify goals of care and symptom management support.
-The Palliative Care nurse will work with the LHIN Home & Community Care Coordinator in hospital to determine eligibility for hospice services.
-In some cases the patient may return home with community services until they are closer to end of life and will enter hospice at the appropriate time.
+If your patient is in hospital at either campus of Chatham Kent Health Alliance, a referral may be made to the Palliative/Supportive Care Team, who will work with the ESC LHIN Home & Community Care Coordinator to determine eligibility for Hospice and/or community services, and develop a plan of care.
+In some cases, the patient may be able to return home with community services until they are closer to end of life and ready for admission to hospice.

 The provincial average for residential hospice stay is 2 to 3 weeks.
 At Chatham-Kent Hospice, residents are made aware upon admission that should their condition stabilize and extend their life expectancy beyond three months, there may be a discussion with the care team about a more appropriate care environment which could include returning home for a period of time or placement in another assisted environment.

 Click here to download the Hospice Admission Guidelines.